 Liverpool-Tasie leads the Vibrant Food Systems research team for Ceres2030, a collaboration between Cornell University, the International Institute for Sustainable Development, and the International Food Policy Research Institute.
 Ceres2030 has brought together dozens of researchers from across the globe, who are working to understand how to achieve the United Nations Sustainable Development Goal of ending world hunger by 2030.

 Vibrant food systems team

 Like all of the Ceres2030 teams, the Vibrant Food Systems group is composed of diverse researchers from multiple continents, who have used big data and machine learning to systematically assess the scope of existing literature, in order to understand which interventions are effective in reducing hunger, and where more study is needed.
-The key goal of Ceres2030 is to explore the breadth of existing data, to inform donors like the Gates Foundation and the German government (which are funding the project) about which interventions they should support to maximize their effectiveness in fighting global hunger.
+The key goal of Ceres2030 is to explore the breadth of existing data, to inform donors like the Bill & Melinda Gates Foundation and the German government (which are funding the project) about which interventions they should support to maximize their effectiveness in fighting global hunger.

 Two things quickly became clear to the Vibrant Food Systems research team: there is plentiful research on the impact of formal contracts between farmers and sellers; and smallholder farmers hardly ever have access to those formal contracts.

 So what supports are accessible to small-scale farmers?
 The research team found that there has been an expansion of small and medium-sized enterprises (SMEs) that serve as intermediaries, buying from multiple smallholder farmers, aggregating product, and doing the work of finding willing buyers.
 But SMEs aren’t just helping with buying and selling, they’re also providing access to inputs, like seeds, fertilizer, and training.